 Over the last few years I have become increasingly interested in effective teaching, grounded in evidence-based pedagogical practices.
 To this end, I have worked frequently with the Eberly Center for Teaching Excellence & Educational Innovation at CMU, and I have become heavily involved with the LSA's Faculty Learning Community for the Scholarship in Teaching and Learning.
 In addition to participating in workshops, I frequently meet with Eberly Center consultants for advice in designing my syllabi and courses, and in June 2019 participated in the Eberly Center's Teaching as Research Institute.

 CMU Signature Course

 Over the course of Summer 2020, together with my colleagues Mandy Simons and Thomas Werner, I overhauled 80-180 Nature of Language as part of the Eberly Center's Signature Course initiative.
 We developed Open Learning Initiative (OLI) modules to support remote and hybrid instruction, in part driven by CMU's COVID-19 response, but with the goal of creating quality online materials for future iterations.
 We continue to refine the OLI modules, and hope to release them publicly at some point in the future.

 CMU Provost's Inclusive Teaching Fellowship

 Scholarship in Teaching and Learning (SoTL)

-During the 2019–2020 academic year, I am one of the inaugural members of the Faculty Learning Committee, as part of the NSF-funded, Linguistic Society of America initiative in the Scholarship of Teaching and Learning (SoTL).
+During the 2019–2020 academic year, I was one of the inaugural members of the Faculty Learning Committee, as part of the NSF-funded, Linguistic Society of America initiative in the Scholarship of Teaching and Learning (SoTL).
 The PIs on this grant are Kazuko Hiramatsu and Michal Temkin Martinez.

 Pedagogical Approaches to Laboratory Phonology: Satellite workshop at LabPhon17